 Update: Underground Lauderdale Fashion Weekend has been divided into two parts, with the bulk of the events postponed until the spring.
-Create & Cultivate will still take place Jan.
-28 at the Colonnade.
-Check back for the updated schedule when it becomes available.
+Create & Cultivate's Style Summit will still take place Jan.
+28 at the Colonnade Outlets.
+Read about the updated schedule here.

 It’s currently 24 degrees in New York City—and it’s only mid-December.

 If that weren’t reason enough for Northeast fashionistas to flock south for the winter, Fort Lauderdale is giving them one more: Underground Lauderdale Fashion Weekend.

 The inaugural beachside affair will kick off Jan.
 26 to 29 with fashion, cocktails, parties, panels and pop-up shops aimed at locals and visitors alike.

 Anchored at the W Fort Lauderdale, the weekend’s main event will be a Friday night runway show hosted by celebrity stylist Rachel Zoe.
 Models wearing designer Nicole Miller’s boho chic-inspired 2017 spring collection will walk an outdoor stage that connects two different parts of the building.

 Create & Cultivate, a one-day conference of panels and presentations, will follow Saturday at the Colonnade Outlets at Sawgrass Mills, and the weekend will cap off with a FATVillage warehouse party hosted by renown event producer Susanne Bartsch, otherwise known as the “Queen of the Night.”

 “We wanted to bring in some heavy-hitters from the fashion industry,” Ian Gerard, the show's lead producer, explained.
 “Not only do you have the great weather, you get to come down here and get involved in so many great things.”

 The weekend will also feature shows and presentations from established and emerging designers.
 (The final list of participants is still being finalized.)